|

 The world is filled with

-SAME VIEWS OR BELIEFS.
+race, gender, sexuality, nationality, tribe, or religion, we cannot all have the same beliefs.
 This lack of understanding has led to tribal and

 religious conflicts and violence, wars, terrorism, genocide, supposedly